websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/translating-web-content/automatically-translating-web-content.md

 * [Amazon Translate](#enabling-for-amazon-translate)
 * [Microsoft Translator](#enabling-for-microsoft-translator)

-To use this feature, you must first set up each service and then enable them in Liferay's system settings.
+To use this feature, you must first set up the translation service you are using and then enable it in Liferay's system settings.
 Once enabled, you can use the service to [generate translations](#using-automatic-translation) for Web Content.

 ```{important}
 Only one service can be active at a given time.
 If you enable multiple services, the system picks the first one available.